Why holiday in Malaysia?

 and endangered rainforest hosting other-worldly creatures such as the orang

-utan, as well as mountains, spectacular rock formations, one of the best high climbs up Mount Kinabalu and sensational coral and fish diving/snorkeling.
+utan, as well as mountains, spectacular rock formations, fantastic scramble/climbing up Mount Kinabalu and brilliant coral and fish diving/snorkeling, particularly off Sipadan island.

 Tourism in Malaysia is pricey compared to other southeast Asia countries but it's safe, easy to get around, many locals speak English and food is superb, a curious fusion of Indian, Chinese and Malay.